onyislo/mic3/SUPABASE_SETUP.md

    VITE_SITE_URL=https://your-production-domain.com
    ```
    Note: For local development, use `http://localhost:5173` as your `VITE_SITE_URL`.
-   For production, use your actual domain name (e.g., `https://mic3solutiongroup.com`).
+   For production, use your actual domain name.

 ## Step 2: Set Up Authentication